PathwayCommons/factoid-converters/README.md

 ```

 Optionally, a member of 'pathwaycommons' group can now push (upload) the latest Docker image there:
+(BTW: the latest Docker image is built automatically by Dockerhub on every git push to the master branch)
 ```commandline
 docker login
 docker push pathwaycommons/factoid-converters